 The public was encouraged to complete an online questionnaire to submit feedback on the preliminary agency recommendation.
-The online questionnaire was publicized on the project webpage, by email blast and social media, and at the Open House.
+The online questionnaire was publicized on the project webpage, through social media and email lists, and at the open house.
 It closed on Dec.
 9, 2018.

 - Summary of Online Questionnaire Responses

 - Compendium of Comments Received by Written Correspondence